shellandbull/ember-oauth-client/README.md

 # ember-oauth-client [![Build Status](https://travis-ci.org/mariogintili/ember-oauth-client.svg?branch=master)](https://travis-ci.org/mariogintili/ember-oauth-client)

-This is a fully functional demo of using the OAUTH2 grant type `"password"`.
-This project works *out-of-the-box* :godmode: with another project I built called **[Backend](https://github.com/mariogintili/backend)**
+This is a fully functional demo app using the OAUTH2 grant type `"password"`.
+Done for teaching purposes

+This project works **out-of-the-box** :godmode: with another project I built called **[Backend](https://github.com/mariogintili/backend)**

 If you're new to Ember and Ember-CLI please feel free to skim through this app, I believe it entails good practices and clean code :monkey: